 “After speaking, Buddha remained silent (Chinese=言已默然).”

-If one ever wondered what Buddhism is, Buddha told you very clearly what he thought his role was: he teaches.
-Therefore, as discussed in a previous post, Buddhism should be considered Buddha’s education, not religion, philosophy, and science.
-Epistemology separates Buddhism from them and every other “-ism” in the world.
-While all other “-isms” use word-based knowledge, Buddha uses direct perception.
-None of them can deliver a wordless sermon and have it work.
+If one ever wonders what Buddhism is, Buddha makes it clear that he is a teacher because his job is “to teach.”
+Therefore, as discussed in a previous post, Buddhism should be considered Buddha’s education.
+Furthermore, it is not a religion, a philosophy, or a science.
+Buddhism is unique because its epistemology, especially its direct perception, separates Buddhism from all the “-isms” in the world.
+Without direction perception as a tool to understand the world humans experience, no other “-isms” in the world can deliver a wordless sermon and have it work.

 Mahakasyapa (Chinese=摩诃迦叶), according to this article, “was one of the principal disciples of Gautama Buddha.
 He is regarded in Buddhism as an enlightened disciple, being foremost in ascetic practice.
 Mahākāśyapa assumed leadership of the monastic community following the paranirvāṇa of the Buddha, presiding over the First Buddhist Council.
 He was considered to be the first patriarch in a number of early Buddhist schools and continued to have an important role as a patriarch in the Chan and Zen traditions.
 In Buddhist texts, he assumed many identities, that of a renunciant saint, a lawgiver, and an anti-establishment figure, but also a “guarantor of future justice” in the time of Maitreya, the future Buddha—he has been described as “both the anchorite and the friend of mankind, even of the outcast.”

-Bodhidharma eventually traveled to China, bringing with him the teachings of Buddha, including that of Chan Buddhism.
+Bodhidharma would travel to China, bringing with him the teachings of the Buddha, which included the teachings of Chan Buddhism.
 Therefore, while Bodhidharma is regarded as the “28th patriarch in a line of descent from Mahakasyapa,” he is considered the first patriarch of Chan Buddhism in China.

-However, in China, Bodhidharma faced a big obstacle when he faced Emperor Wu of the Liang Dynasty (Chinese=梁武帝).
-The Emperor was a devout Buddhist who had built many Buddhist temples, printed Buddhist sutras, and supported many monks when Bodhidharma met him.
-The Emperor was incredibly proud of how much he did for Buddhism.
+However, in China, Bodhidharma faced a significant obstacle in Emperor Wu of the Liang Dynasty (Chinese = 梁武帝).
+The Emperor was a devout Buddhist who had built many Buddhist temples, printed many Buddhist sutras, and supported many monks.
+The Emperor was incredibly proud of the significant contributions he made to Buddhism.

-During Bodhidharma’s first audition in the palace, the Emperor boasted of his work and asked the Bodhidharma, “for all that I have done, how much spiritual virtue can I get (Chinese=我做了這些事有多少功德)?”
+During Bodhidharma’s first audition in the palace, the Emperor boasted of his work and asked Bodhidharma, “For all that I have done for Buddhism, how much spiritual virtue do I deserve (Chinese=我做了這些事有多少功德)?”
 To which Bodhidharma responded, “No spiritual virtue at all (Chinese=並無功德).”

-Therefore, Buddha teaches that anyone doing benevolent deeds must do so willingly and naturally without self-benefiting intentions to acquire meritorious virtues.
+Therefore, the Buddha teaches that anyone performing benevolent deeds must do so willingly and without self-beneficial intentions so they can acquire meritorious virtues.
 Again, the emphasis is on keeping the mind pure and doing magnanimous deeds willingly and naturally without selfish intentions.

 The Emperor, however, was not pleased with Bodhidharma’s response and subsequently denied him his royal support.

-Bodhidharma then traveled to Mount Song (Chinese=嵩山), home to the Shaolin Temple, famous for its kung-fus.
+Bodhidharma then traveled to Mount Song (Chinese = 嵩山), home to the Shaolin Temple, renowned for its martial arts.
 There, Bodhidharma meditated for nine years while facing a wall.
 Subsequently, besides being known as the cradle of Shaolin Kung Fu, Mount Song is also recognized as the birthplace of Chan Buddhism.

-However, not all was lost, as Bodhidharma did find a successor in Dazu Hui Ke (Chinese=大祖慧可), who succeeded Bodhidharma’s lineage and became the Second Patriarch of Chan Buddhism.
-From Dazu Hui-Ke, the Chan lineage continued until the Sixth Patriarch of Chan Buddhism, Dajian Hui-Neng (Chinese=大鑒惠能), a central figure in Chan Buddhism, known for his Platform Sutra of the Sixth Patriarch, or simply as Platform Sutra.
-We will use Dharma Master Hui-Neng’s enlightenment experience to verify the disappearance of the universe, as discussed in the last post, and the consummate intrinsic nature of the Ultimate Reality.
+However, not all was lost, as Bodhidharma did find a successor in Dazu Huike (Chinese = 大祖慧可), who succeeded Bodhidharma’s lineage and became the Second Patriarch of Chan Buddhism.
+From Dazu Huike, the Chan lineage continued until the Sixth Patriarch of Chan Buddhism, Dajian Huineng (Chinese = 大鑒惠能), a central figure in Chan Buddhism who is known for his Platform Sutra (Chinese = 六祖壇經/壇經).

-(If you like this post, please like it on our Facebook page.
+(If you like this post, please like it on our Facebook page and share.
 Thank you.)